hechoendrupal/drupal-console-book/en/contributing/getting-the-project.md

 * [drupal-console-yaml](https://github.com/weknowinc/drupal-console-yaml)

 Languages are also managed into separated repositories.
 * [drupal-console-en](https://github.com/hechoendrupal/drupal-console-en)
 * [drupal-console-es](https://github.com/hechoendrupal/drupal-console-es)

 ## Fork
 You should fork the repositories that you want to contribute for this task you can use the github GUI.

 ## Clone
-You need to define a directory where you will clone the repositories.
-Using as example `/Users/username/drupal-console-code`
+You need to define a directory where you will clone the repositories. i.e. `/Users/username/drupal-console-code`
 ```
 cd /Users/username/drupal-console-code
 git clone git@github.com:[your-github-user-here]/drupal-console.git